 Should I talk about my qualifications?

 No. There’s already a section on the Ucas form for this, so don’t waste the space on your personal statement.
 If you have something important which doesn’t go in the qualifications section, ask your referee to put it down in your reference – it will sound better if it comes from them than from you.
 This goes for module marks as well.
 Some people are (wrongly) told that they should try and link each A level/IB subject to the course they are applying for.
-Don't do this.
-It's tortuous reading and utterly pointless.
-Talk about the subject you are applying for - that is what matters.
+Don't do this, instead talk about the subject you are applying for - that is what matters.

 How do I write it for two different courses?